-Every employee of Colorado State University is responsible for conducting himself/herself in accordance with this procedure and program.
+Every employee of Colorado State University is responsible for conducting themselves in accordance with this procedure and program.
 All employees will:

-- Use the appropriate tools, equipment, parts, materials and procedures in the manner established by managers, supervisors and the program administrator. - Ensure that equipment is properly maintained in good condition and when not, report it immediately. - Provide feedback to managers and supervisors regarding the effectiveness of design changes, new tools or equipment, and other interventions. - Help identify ergonomic risk factors and promptly report ergonomic hazards/risk factors to supervisors, management, ergonomics program administrator or a departmental ergonomics team member (if applicable). - Attend ergonomics training as required and apply the knowledge and skills acquired to actual jobs, tasks, processes and work activities. - Have a clear understanding of the basics of occupational ergonomics and be able to identify ergonomics or MSD hazards. - Promptly report work-related MSD hazards/injury risk factors to a manager, supervisor or the Ergonomics Program Administrator as early as possible to initiate proactive interventions. - Promptly report MSD signs or symptoms to a manager, supervisor or the Ergonomics Program Administrator as early as possible to receive medical treatment if necessary. - Employees who file a workers' compensation incident or 1st report of injury should follow all applicable CSU and state of Colorado workers' compensation requirements. - Assist upper management leadership teams, managers, supervisors and the ergonomics administrator with finding, testing, and implementing feasible solutions. - Follow ergonomics guidelines and safe work instructions.
+- Use the appropriate tools, equipment, parts, materials and procedures in the manner established by managers, supervisors and the program administrator. - Ensure that equipment is properly maintained in good condition and when not, report it immediately. - Provide feedback to managers and supervisors regarding the effectiveness of design changes, new tools or equipment, and other interventions. - Help identify ergonomic risk factors and promptly report ergonomic hazards/risk factors to supervisors, management, ergonomics program administrator or a departmental ergonomics team member (if applicable). - Attend ergonomics training as required and apply the knowledge and skills acquired to actual jobs, tasks, processes and work activities. - Promptly report MSD signs or symptoms and work-related MSD hazards to their manager, supervisor or the Program Administrator as early as possible to initiate proactive interventions and receive medical treatment if necessary.
+Employees who file a workers' compensation incident or 1st report of injury should follow all applicable CSU and state of Colorado workers' compensation requirements. - Follow ergonomics guidelines and safe work instructions.